arif-desu/Lyra/docs/Thejas32.md

  Starting program ...
 ```

-NOTE : In this mode, the upper 8KB of RAM is reserved for another boot-loader present on flash.
+NOTE : In this mode, 8KB of RAM is reserved for another boot-loader present on flash.

 All examples in this repo assume `BOOTSEL = 1`.
 Define `BOOTSEL = 0` in your Makefile to compile for boot-mode 0.